Der Ring des Nibelungen: composition of the music: Siegfried, acts 1 and 2

-Almost two months elapsed before he began work on Act II; the prelude, Fafners Ruhe ("Fafner's Rest") was sketched on 20 May 1857, while the preliminary draft was begun on 22 May, the composer's forty-fourth birthday.
+Almost two months elapsed before he began work on act 2; the prelude, "Fafners Ruhe" ("Fafner's Rest") was sketched on 20 May 1857, while the preliminary draft was begun on 22 May, the composer's forty-fourth birthday.
 On 18 June, he began the developed draft while still working on the preliminary draft; but later that same month he dropped the work (at the point where Siegfried rests himself beneath the linden tree) to concentrate on Tristan und Isolde.
 The preliminary draft reached this point on the 26th, and the developed draft on the 27th.
 It seems that Wagner was tiring of the Ring and he considered putting it aside for a while: